PWNDAO/pwn_staking_ui/README.md

 4) You can repeat these steps if you want to test multiple staked positions behaving, etc.

 ### Epoch changing
-In testing version of the UI it's also possible to manually set the epoch, so you can see & test what e.g. voting power you will have in a certain epoch, etc.
+In testing version of the UI it's also possible to manually set the epoch, so you can see & test what e.g. voting power you will have in a certain epoch, etc. In production this should be hidden.